sugrasym/Open-Skies/README.md

 1. You should seriously read the controls in src/resource/Controls.txt
 2. The skybox textures are 7zipped.
 You need to decompress them before you can test the game. assets/Textures/Skybox contains the archive.
-3. When you map your joystick, map it to a hat.
+3. When you map your joystick, map throttle to a hat.
 You don't want to thrust constantly!
 This isn't Freelancer, you will run out of fuel fast if you don't use controlled bursts of thrust to manauver.
 4. Outlier represents a potentially massive start towards your own space combat and trading simulator!
 I encourage you to ask me questions and let me know what you come up with!